zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/result-multi-type.md

 ---
 PermaID: 1000182
-Name: Multi Type Result
+Name: Multi-Type Result
 ---

 # Dapper - Multi-Type Result

 ## Description

+One of the features of Dapper is its ability to map columns from a query result to properties of a different type and you can call it a "multi-type" result.

-ExecuteReader method is an extension method which can be called from any object of type IDbConnection.
-It can execute a query and map the result to a list of different types.
+ - You can use the `ExecuteReader` method which can be called from any object of type `IDbConnection`.
+ - It can execute a query and map the result to a list of different types.
+ - It is useful when you want to combine the data from multiple rows into a single object.
+ - For example, if you have a query that returns a list of store invoices and web invoices, you can use a multi-type result feature to map each kind of invoice to the `Invoice` object.

+The following example shows how to use the `ExecuteReader` method and get the multi-type result.

 ```csharp
 string sql = "SELECT * FROM Invoice;";